ZionInMatrix/Spring-boot-crud-task/README.md

-# Java CRUD-Spring-Boot-MySQL
+# Java CRUD-Spring-Boot-JPA-Hibernate-MySQL

-# CRUD Spring-Boot-REST-JPA-MySQL (User with personal data accessing by UUID access token)
+# CRUD Spring-Boot-REST-JPA-Hibernate-MySQL (User with personal data accessing by UUID access token)

 ### 1. You can clone it from GitHub by running following command